aliechoes/pytorch-multichannel-data-template/README.md

 * `optimization_method`: name of the optimizer in the file [optimizers.py](machine_learning/optimizers.py)
 * `loss_function`: name of the loss function in the file [losses.py](machine_learning/losses.py)
 * `metrics_of_interest`: list of metrics which should be trace.
 They should be same as the metrics in the files [metrics.py](machine_learning/metrics.py)
+* ``call_back``: dictionary of parameters which are needed for early stopping as well as saving models.
+It includes `saving_period` which indicates how many epochs are the models are saved. `patience` which the model can tolerate not getting improved as well as the `criteria` which we look at for best model selection.
+The `criteria` must be one of the `metrics_of_interest`.

 ## Running the Code